rajeshincorp/Downloading-File-Using-AsyncTask/README.md

 # Downloading-File-Using-AsyncTask
-How to download a file from the web in Android with AsyncTask
+Downloading a file from the web in Android with AsyncTask

   //Executing the AsyncTask